 What is Secondary, and why is it not Primary?

 Having been heavily involved in the secondary world throughout my entire mortgage career, it’s hard for me to comprehend how loan officers perceive the secondary marketing role.
 My guess is that it looks quite mysterious and to be honest it sometimes still is to me.
-There are several secondary marketing professionals that either 1.) legitimately baskcallout-dont-panic in the complicated nuances of the capital markets, or 2.) simply enjoy the fact that outsiders think that it's an incomprehensibly complicated field.
+There are several secondary marketing professionals that either 1.) legitimately bask in the complicated nuances of the capital markets, or 2.) simply enjoy the fact that outsiders think that it's an incomprehensibly complicated field.
 The reality is the secondary market is not that opaque or esoteric.
 At least the basics aren't.

 I will be the first to admit that there are many nuances about the secondary marketing process that can make heads spin.
 Not long ago, I joined in a discussion about margin management among several large corporation capital market executives.
 It certainly is fascinating to explore the strategies pondered when an aggregator translates a security price into a mortgage price, hoping to maximize production, but also with an eye on covering operational costs and profit expectations.
 It was some heavy stuff, and definitely not what we are going to discuss in part 1, or even through the entirety of this "guide".